 Many different measures have taken effect since the coronavirus SARS-CoV-2 emerged in the Netherlands.
 Many buildings are hardly being used, or not being used at all.
 As a result, some of the tap water in these buildings has been standing in the pipes for some time.
 Buildings that are considered ‘priority institutions’, such as hotels, swimming pools and saunas, are required to actively take steps to prevent the growth of Legionella in their pipe systems.
 Other buildings do not need to take those precautions.
 That includes gyms, sport clubs, schools and offices.
 The risk of becoming ill from Legionella bacteria is minimal at these locations.
 There are tips to limit exposure to Legionella in these buildings.

-Genetic material (RNA) from the virus SARS-CoV-2 has also been detected in sewage in the Netherlands.
-It is still uncertain whether the coronavirus SARS-CoV-2 in faeces or in sewage is infectious to humans.
-There is no evidence yet regarding infection of humans via sewage.
-In nearly half of all people who have a COVID-19 infection, the genetic material from the virus is found not only in the nose, but also in the faeces, and several COVID-19 patients were found to have the virus present in their urine.
+Genetic material (RNA) from the coronavirus SARS-CoV-2 has also been detected in sewage in the Netherlands.
+It is still uncertain whether the virus found in faeces or in sewage is infectious to humans.
+Evidence of human infection via sewage has not yet been found.
+In nearly half of all people with COVID-19, the genetic material from the virus is found not only in the nose, but also in the faeces, and several were found to have the virus present in their urine.
 Some studies have isolated infectious virus from faeces, but other studies did not succeed in doing so.
 It is not yet clear whether the virus particles found in sewage could be infectious.
 It is also unknown how long the virus survives when it ends up in sewage.
 RIVM is researching this topic.